antonyaneeta/neocortexapi/source/MyCloudProjectSample/Documentation/ML_22-23_9ImplementSerializationofHtmClassifier-TeamAlpha.md

 ~~~

 ## What is your experiment about

-Our Project: Validate the Serialization and Deserialization Feature in the HTMClassifier Class by checking Predicted Elements for a given sequence.
+Our Project: Validate the Serialization and De-serialization Feature implemented in the HTMClassifier Class by checking Multisequnce learning and Predicted next Elements for a given sequence.
 Azure Cloud Project: The implemented SErialization is validated using Multisequnce learning method and the
 SE Project Documentation can be found in - https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/blob/team_alpha/MySEProject/Documentation/Implement%20Serialisation%20of%20HTMClassifier.pdf
 Readme.md file availiiable about THE SE project can be found here :- https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/blob/team_alpha/MySEProject/Documentation/README.md

 1. What is the **input**?
-The input for Multisequnce learning experiment is a .csv file containing the sequnce with which we indent to train the HTMCLassifier class.
+    a.The input for Multisequnce learning experiment is a sampleinputsequnce.csv file containing the sequnce with which we input to the MultisequnceLearning Experiment.
+    b.The Test sequence is also fetched from Azure blob storage.(Used as testing the prediction of next element from the HTMCLassifier)

 2. What is the **output**?
 Oputput of the Multisequnce learning experiment is Predicting the Next element after the learning is done.
 We calculate the Predictor accuracy with both normal predictor and also a Serialized predictor
-This easblishes that the newly implemented HTMClassifier Serialization is correct and matching with normal predicotr class.
+##This easblishes that the newly implemented HTMClassifier Serialization is correct and matching with normal predicotr class.

+Result of the Experiment :
+The predictor accuracy of both normal and SerializedPredictor is checked and found to be equal and hence the proof.

+a.This is saved to Azure Table with Proper ExperimentId and associated , testsequnce tested, and SerializedAccuracy and Normal Accuracy.
-a.
-The utput of a  serialized output .txt file in each experiment saved to the Azure output container.
+b.Also as an output, a serialized output.txt file in each experiment saved to the Azure output container .
-b.
-THe Important

 3. How our algorithm works: